 If you want to get a good look at Mission Bay and scope out the amenities at each beach for yourself, there’s hardly a better way to do it than biking its perimeter.

-Situated just 150 feet from both Mission Bay to the east and the Pacific Ocean to the west, Radd Action Sports is a convenient place for you to grab a beach cruiser or tandem beach cruiser and hit Mission Bay’s Bayside Walk.
+Situated just 150 feet from both Mission Bay to the east and the Pacific Ocean to the west, Radd Action Sports is a convenient place to grab a beach cruiser or tandem beach cruiser and hit Mission Bay’s Bayside Walk.
 Or, many of the Mission Bay hotels also offer bike rentals.

 Kayak on a Full Moon Paddle Tour